 Eva Moon could never settle her creativity on one thing.
-From piano to vocals, accordion, synth, ukulele to composing songs for herself, for her band, for theater, for films, to writing and acting in plays and at least three one-woman shows to writing screenplays, and working on film crews.
-She even tried stand-up comedy and improv.
+Piano, vocals, accordion, synth, and ukulele led to composing songs for herself, for her band, for theater, and film.
+That led to writing and acting in plays and at least three one-woman shows and then to screenwriting and working on film crews.
+She’s even done turns at stand-up comedy and improv.
 But it took a personal catastrophe to make her recognize the one connecting thread:

 Eva Moon is a storyteller.